US STOCKS-Optimism about economy sends stocks to multiyear highs

 Trading volume on Friday was below average for the week as a blizzard swept into the northeastern United States.

-The market has posted strong gains since the start of the year, with the S&P 500 up 6.4 percent since Dec.
-31. But the advance has dragged in recent days, with fourth-quarter earnings winding down and few incentives to continue the rally on the horizon.
+The U.S. stock market has posted strong gains since the start of the year, with the S&P 500 up 6.4 percent since Dec.
+31. But the advance has slowed in recent days, with fourth-quarter earnings winding down and few incentives to continue the rally on the horizon.

 Shares of LinkedIn jumped 21.3 percent to $150.48 after it announced quarterly profits and gave a bullish forecast for the year.